leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

 ### 10.3 CRDT / shared state (`crdt.yjs`)

 Files and roles:
-- No mandatory file yet; the capability is treated as “this set wants shared document state”.
+- No mandatory file yet; the capability is treated as "this set wants shared document state".
 - Future versions may formalize `/state/shared.yjs.json` (or similar) as the meta-descriptor.

 Capability gating and adapter selection: